 Thyroid problems usually result from the inability of the thyroid gland to perform its normal functions.
-The thyroid gland is one of the chief components of the endocrine glands along with the pituitary glands, adrenal glands, parathyroid glands, testes, ovaries and the pancreas.
+The thyroid gland is one of the chief components of the endocrine glands along with the pituitary glands, adrenal glands, parathyroid glands, testes, ovaries, and the pancreas.

 The thyroid gland secretes thyroxine, a hormone that is significant in regulating the body’s metabolism.
 Any imbalance in the production of this hormone can lead to thyroid problems such as hyperthyroidism and hypothyroidism.

-Thyroid problems are manifested by the deterioration of bodily functions, slow pulse, decrease of blood pressure, hoarse voice, irritability, weak immune system, being more prone to infections, swollen and drooping eyes, fatigue and many others.
+Thyroid problems are manifested by the deterioration of bodily functions, slow pulse, a decrease of blood pressure, hoarse voice, irritability, weak immune system, being more prone to infections, swollen and drooping eyes, fatigue and many others.
 That is the reason why you need to consult your doctor immediately if you are experiencing any of those signs.

-Among the foods to avoid are cauliflower, green mustard, cabbage, sweet potatoes, spinach and maize.
+Among the foods to avoid are cauliflower, green mustard, cabbage, sweet potatoes, spinach, and maize.
 The good news is that people with thyroid problems can use Ayurveda to treat the problem.

 Ayurvedic Treatments and Remedies

 Thyroid treatment in Ayurveda recommends taking proper diet.
 Adequate intake of milk is the key to preventing goiter formation.
 Likewise, consuming barley, old rice, Bengal gram, moong dal, sugar juice, cucumber, and other milk products can be a great help for goiter patients.
 However, it is necessary to avoid heavy and sour substances.